brannerchinese/Gauge_Voice_Transcription/README.md

 The algorithm used was described as ["the gestalt approach"](http://www.drdobbs.com/database/pattern-matching-the-gestalt-approach/database/pattern-matching-the-gestalt-approach/184407970?pgno=5) to pattern matching in the 1988 article introducing it, in an assembly-language implementation.
 Dating to 1983, it was intended for use in educational software, for automating the checking of student responses on exams; it was also used in early spell-checkers.
 Known as the Ratcliff/Obershelp pattern matching algorithm, it is implemented as `difflib.SequenceMatcher` in the Python standard library, with cubic worst-case time complexity.

 The original algorithm is designed for comparing two strings of characters.
 Here, I am interested in comparison not of strings but of arrays, and want to measure not single-character differences but the matching of whole, well-formed words in standard English (the usual output of voice-transcription software).
-So I have introduced a hack to adapt `difflib.SequenceMatcher` to compare arrays, whole element by whole element.

-The hack is as follows:

- 1. given two arrays of words as input,
- 1. construct a set of all words occurring in either array;
- 1. construct a dictionary: pair each unique word in the set to a unique but arbitrary character: `{word: character}`;
- 1. convert each source array to a string of single characters, one word to one character, based on the contents of the dictionary.

-This hack allows `difflib.SequenceMatcher` to operate on arrays of indivisible elements.
+But `difflib.SequenceMatcher` is able to operate on arrays of indivisible elements.

 ---